Hayley Cropper: Storylines

-In 2003, while Hayley is away, nursing her sick aunt, scheming Tracy Barlow (Kate Ford) bets Bev Unwin (Susie Blake) that she can bed the man supposedly least likely to be unfaithful — Roy.
-Tracy drugs Roy at Peter Barlow (Chris Gascoyne) and Shelley Unwin's (Sally Lindsay) wedding reception and claims to have slept with him.
+In 2003, while Hayley is away, nursing her sick aunt, scheming Tracy Preston (Kate Ford) bets Bev Unwin (Susie Blake) that she can bed the man supposedly least likely to be unfaithful — Roy.
+Tracy drugs Roy at Peter (Chris Gascoyne) and Shelley Barlow's (Sally Lindsay) wedding reception and claims to have slept with him.
 Roy is desperate to keep this from Hayley but breaks down and admits everything.
 When confronting Tracy, the Croppers are stunned when Tracy tells them that she is pregnant with Roy's baby and plans to have a termination if the Croppers do not want to adopt it.
 Roy and Hayley see an opportunity to raise a child and pay Tracy £25,000.
 The Croppers' relationship becomes increasingly strained, including a suicide attempt by Roy, but they pull through.
 Roy gets suspicious when Tracy goes on holiday for 3 weeks and realizing how easy it would be for Tracy to disappear with the cash and the baby, Roy insists she marry him (giving him parental responsibility of the baby) or the deal is off.
 She agrees and they marry.
 After the baby is born, Tracy admits to Peter that Steve McDonald (Simon Gregson) is the father (they had a one-night stand shortly before she spent the night with Roy).
-The baby's true paternity is revealed at Steve's wedding to Karen (Suranne Jones), when Tracy demands that baby Patience be returned to her and the Croppers, heartbroken, do so and Tracy repays the cash to Roy and Hayley.
+The baby's true paternity is revealed at Steve's wedding to ex-wife Karen (Suranne Jones), when Tracy demands that baby Patience be returned to her and the Croppers, heartbroken, do so and Tracy repays the cash to Roy and Hayley.
 Steve and Karen marry, despite Tracy's bombshell, and Karen gets her revenge by gatecrashing the christening.
 Patience Cropper is renamed Amy Barlow and the Croppers are her godparents.

 Following the death of her aunt Monica in September 2007, Hayley discovers that she has a son, Christian Gatley (Andrew Turner).
 She hires a private investigator to track him down and introduces herself as his aunt.
 Roy confronts Hayley when he sees money has been withdrawn from their joint bank account and she tells Roy everything.
 Disapproving of lies, Roy insists Hayley tell Christian the truth about how they are related and Hayley does but Christian does not react well and storms off.
 When Hayley finds him later, Christian is still angry and punches her when she refuses to leave him alone.
 On her return to the café, she makes it clear that she blames Roy and this causes problems.
 They decide to go camping in a bid to mend their issues.
 Following this, in October 2007, Hayley leaves the Street to go on volunteer work in Mozambique for a year.